Polymer/old-docs-site/app/2.0/docs/devguide/dom-template.md

 ### URLs in templates {#urls-in-templates}

-A relative URL in a template may be relative to an application or to a specific component.
+A relative URL in a template may need to be relative to an application or to a specific component.
 For example, if a component includes images alongside an HTML import that defines an element, the image URL needs to be resolved relative to the import.
 However, an application-specific element may need to include links to URLs relative to the main document.

+By default, Polymer **does not modify URLs in templates**, so all relative URLs are treated as relative to  the main document URL.
+This is because when the template content is cloned and added to the main document, the browser evaluates the URLs  relative to the document (not to the original location of the template).

 To ensure URLs resolve properly, Polymer provides two properties that can be used in data bindings: